Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Adventsday
 			</td>
 			<td>
-				VisualPlugin's official birthday, Pacific time, was on 30th November 2008, which was a Sunday.
+				Day of VisualPlugin's advent (2008-11-30), which fell on a Sunday.
 			</td>
 		</tr>
 	</tbody>